A healthy living blog from Marshfield Clinic Health System

 • Find healthy ways to reduce stress: Anger and stress can increase blood pressure, so finding ways to relax is important.

-• Exercise: Physical activity strengthens your heart and makes it easier to pump blood through your system, which lowers blood pressure.
-Exercise also helps manage stress and weight, two elements that impact blood pressure.
+• Exercise: Physical activity strengthens your heart and makes it easier to pump blood through your system.
+Exercise also helps manage stress and weight.

 • Eat a low sodium diet: Reduce the salt in your diet, limit processed foods and eat plenty of fruits and vegetables.